mrkamel/kraps/README.md

 **Easily process big data in ruby**

-Kraps allows to process and perform calculations on extremely large datasets in parallel using a map/reduce framework and runs on a background job framework you already have.
+Kraps allows to process and perform calculations on very large datasets in parallel using a map/reduce framework and runs on a background job framework you already have.
 You just need some space on your filesystem, a storage layer (usually s3) with temporary lifecycle policy enabled, the already mentioned background job framework (like sidekiq, shoryuken, etc) and redis to keep track of the progress.
+Things you most likely already have in place anyways.

 ## Installation